costinistor/MovieDemo_RetrofitRxJava/README.md

 # MovieDemo-Retrofit-RxJava
-Demo app request api json with retrofit and rxjava.
+Demo app request api json with retrofit and rxjava...